Public Nuisance

-Public Nuisance was an American rock band from Sacramento, California who were active from 1964-1970, first as Moss & the Rocks, then later as Public Nuisance.
+Public Nuisance was an American rock band from Sacramento, California who were active from 1964 to 1970, first as Moss & the Rocks, then later as Public Nuisance.
 In 1965 they recorded the song "There She Goes" as Moss & the Rocks for a single released on the local Icon label (later re-recorded in 1966 for Chattahoochee Records).
-After changing their name to Public Nuisance in 1967, they began to incorporate psychedelic elements into their sound and a series of mostly unreleased songs recorded at various sessions from 1968-1969 that went unissued for years, but finally saw the light of day in 2002 with the release of the Gotta Survive anthology.
+After changing their name to Public Nuisance in 1967, they began to incorporate psychedelic elements into their sound and a series of mostly unreleased songs recorded at various sessions from 1968 to 1969 that went unissued for years, but finally saw the light of day in 2002 with the release of the Gotta Survive anthology.
 Since then, their work, both as Moss & the Rocks and Public Nuisance, has attracted the attention of garage rock and psychedelic enthusiasts worldwide.

 History

 Public Nuisance formed in Sacramento in 1964 as an instrumental surf rock band called the Jaguars.
 After the musical British Invasion and folk rock movements of the mid-1960s they added vocals and changed their name to Moss & the Rocks.
 Their lineup consisted of David Houston, their principal songwriter, on guitar, keyboards, harmonica, and vocals, Jim Mathews on guitar, Pat Minter on bass and vocals, and Ron McMaster on drums and vocals.
 Even while known as the Jaguars, the group were known for their stage antics.
 David Houston sometimes smashed his guitar on stage, and the group wore hairstyles that were considered long for 1964.

 The group's manager was Gary Schiro, who had connections in Los Angeles and managed two other local bands, the New Breed and the Oxford Circle.
 Moss & the Rocks won a battle of the bands contest and were able to gain free recording time at Ikon Studios, a small label in Sacramento, which hosted numerous garage bands in the area.
 As Moss & the Rocks they recorded the folk rock-influenced single, "There She Goes" b/w "Please Come Back," released on Ikon.
 The session was engineered by Eirik Wangberg, who was from Norway.
 Later that year, they re-recorded both tunes for a single released on Chattahoochee Records.
 In 1967 they changed their name to Public Nuisance.
 In early 1968 the band recorded a series of demos which for years remained unreleased.
 These recordings saw the group augment their raw garage rock sound with experimental psychedelic elements.
 Their lyrics, when not exploring more conventional love themes, saw the band engaging in social commentary that addressed topical concerns of the era.